appti-mx/documentation-user/content/applications/finance/fiscal_localizations/mexico.rst

 second invoice, and paste it in the :guilabel:`CFDI Origin` of the credit note, adding the prefix `07|`.
 Then, sign the document.

 With this, all electronic documents are linked to each other.
-The final step is to fully pay the new invoice.
-At the bottom of the new invoice, you can find the credit note in the :guilabel:`Outstanding credits` - add it as payment.
-Finally, register the remaining amount with the :guilabel:`Register Payment` wizard.
+At the bottom of the new invoice, you can find the credit note in the
+:guilabel:`Outstanding credits` - add it as payment.
+The final step is to fully pay the new invoice, register the remaining amount with the
+:guilabel:`Register Payment` wizard.

 External trade